Correct Toes Blog

 Causes and Symptoms

 Inappropriate footwear is the leading cause of crooked toes.
-Footwear that possesses heel elevation, rigid soles, tapering toe boxes, and toe-spring may force your toes into unusual positions and encourage muscle or tendon imbalances in your feet and lower extremities.
+Footwear that possesses heel elevation, rigid soles, tapering toe boxes, and toe spring may force your toes into unnatural positions and encourage muscle or tendon imbalances in your feet and lower extremities.
 In some cases, crooked toes may be associated with past foot trauma.
 Genetics may play a role in this health problem in some individuals, too.

 Some of the most frequently experienced symptoms associated with crooked toes include: